-• Grip the top edge of the front handle, since this will tilt the saw at the right angle for sawing the top cut.
+• Grip the top edge of the front handle, since this will tilt the saw at the right angle for sawing the top cut (see diagram below).

-Figure 81 - Tilt the saw at the right angle for sawing the top cut (Source: State Forests of New South Wales; Landlinks Press 2001)
+Tilt the saw at the right angle for sawing the top cut (State Forests of New South Wales 2001)

 • Align the saw at right angles to the felling direction.
-Use a straight edge or a line painted on the saw for aiming.
+Use a straight edge or a line painted on the saw for aiming (see diagram below).